Life of Crime (documentary trilogy): Life of Crime 2

-The second installment of the trilogy picks up five years after the end of the prior film.
+The second installment of the trilogy picks up ten years after the end of the prior film.
 Rob and Freddie are in jail, and we meet Deliris, Rob's old girlfriend.
 She has three kids, is addicted to drugs, and is currently earning money as a prostitute, seeing three to four clients per night.

-After getting released from jail and put on parole, Rob gets a job as a night watchman for a car lot.
+After getting released from jail and put on parole, Rob gets a job as a car salesman for a car lot.
 He later gets back together with Deliris, moves in with her, loses his job, and starts using drugs again.
 They eventually break up again after claims of infidelity and lying about drug use.
 Freddie gets out of jail, and we see him hook up with a woman at a motel before going to meet up with Deliris.
 He admits to using heroin to his parole officer.
 Freddie later gets an HIV test which comes back positive.

 Deliris is shown leaving her kids on the street, so she can get high with Freddie in an alley.
 She eventually loses custody of her kids and starts using drugs with Rob.
 She gets a blood infection from using that almost kills her.
 Freddie continues to shoplift and get high and ends up back in jail for first-degree armed robbery and impersonating an officer.
 Deliris tries and fails to get clean.
 She is last seen still using, depressed, and on the streets.
 We hear her say, “My life is falling away, just like the rain.”
 The film closes with Rob, nodding out from drugs, alone, in an empty lot surrounded by rundown buildings.